Advocacy

 Legislative Information Page: includes who our elected local and state officials are, and links to other resources.

-Advisory Committees: describes the various different committees that community members can serve on, including Long Range Facilities Planning, Bond Steering, GT Advisory, Student Health, Campus Advisory Councils.
+Advisory Committees: describes the various committees that community members can serve on, including Long Range Facilities Planning, Bond Steering, GT Advisory, Student Health, and Campus Advisory Councils.
 Many of these committees have sub-pages where you can find their meeting schedules and materials.

 Check out their website for information and updates about our local planning/zoning, transportation, and economic development.